astronomer/docs/astro/secrets-backend.md

 #### Deploy to Astro

-Run the following command to deploy to Astro Cloud:
+Run the following command to deploy to Astro:

     ```sh
     astro deploy --deployment-id <your-deployment-id>